 What do you mean by “certain files?”

 Additionally, CDNs only solve part of the problem when it comes to actually “getting” to a webpage; they make the trip to the server shorter.
-But if you’re sitting pretty on an old dial-up modem, or in a place where the WIFI coverage is spotty, it’s still going to take a while to get those files from the server.
-Likewise, CDNs don’t magically compress the size of a file any more than a regular server would, so sticking a 5 megabyte video clip of your sister staring at her cat for three hours won’t make it magically download faster just because it’s on a CDN.
-This means that it’s still a good practice to keep files as small as possible, to optimize images for the web using a program like Photoshop and to be aware of what a CDN can and can’t do.
+But if you’re sitting pretty on an old dial-up modem or in a place where the wifi coverage is spotty, it’s still going to take a while to get those files from the server.
+Likewise, CDNs don’t magically compress the size of a file any more than a regular server would, so sticking a 5 MB video clip of your sister staring at her cat for three hours won’t make it magically download faster just because it’s on a CDN.
+This means that it’s still a good practice to keep files as small as possible, optimize images for the web using a program like Photoshop, and be aware of what a CDN can and can’t do.

 Another benefit to placing static content on your CDN is caching.
 Whenever you visit a webpage, the resources it downloads are stored locally on your machine for a time (unless you’ve disabled caching).
 This allows a browser to check to see if it already has a copy of some resource requested by a webpage, loading it from the local hard drive instead of wasting resources on downloading another copy.
 This is like getting ready to head to the grocery store, only to remember at the last minute that you have a spare bag of Cheetos stashed out-of-sight at the back of the pantry.
 CDNs are especially good at telling browsers whether their files have been changed since the last time your browser downloaded them, and if they haven’t, the download can be safely skipped and the resource loaded locally.